If you can't wait for the latest major feature update to Windows 10, these are the options available to you.

-However, unless your machine isn't eligible to receive the Spring Creators Update, you can manually install the update by following the instructions under the heading 'Get the update after the rollout begins' below.
+You can also manually install the update by following the instructions under the heading Download the update below.

-At some point after the rollout of the Spring Creators Update (SCU) begins, Microsoft should let licensed users of Windows 10 manually upgrade to the SCU using the following tools.
+Microsoft allows licensed users of Windows 10 manually upgrade to the May 2019 Update using the following tools.
 Here's what you need to do:

 - To download the Windows 10 Update Assistant, go to this link and click the 'Update Now' button under the 'Download Windows 10' heading.

-- Find Windows10Upgrade.exe in your downloads folder, and launch it.
+- Find Windows10Upgrade9252.exe in your downloads folder, and launch it.
 Click the 'Update Now' button.

 - The tool will check whether your system is compatible, and automatically begin the download if it passes the system.